Peace, order, and good government: Elsewhere in the Commonwealth

 However, in New Zealand, those powers are not considered as unlimited.
 In The Trustees Executors and Agency Co.
 Ltd v.
-Federal Commissioner of Taxation (1933) 49 CLR 220, Justice Evatt of the High Court of Australia wrote a separate judgement analyzing the power to make laws for the "peace, order and good government of New Zealand" under the New Zealand Constitution.
+Federal Commissioner of Taxation (1933) 49 CLR 220, Justice Evatt of the High Court of Australia wrote a separate judgement analysing the power to make laws for the "peace, order and good government of New Zealand" under the New Zealand Constitution.
 Evatt held that laws dealing only with circumstances, persons or things outside of New Zealand, while not prima facie invalid could, in some cases, fail to satisfy the description of being for the peace, order and good government of New Zealand.
 A law that failed to satisfy that description would be beyond legislative power and invalid, but Evatt J noted that cases of this kind would be "very rare".

 In Bancoult (No 1) in 2000, the High Court of England and Wales struck down an ordinance made in 1971 by the Commissioner of the British Indian Ocean Territory (BIOT) which had expelled the entire population of the Chagos Archipelago to make way for an American military base at Diego Garcia, purportedly under his power to legislate for the "peace, order and good government" of the territory.
 Lord Justice Richard Gibbs wrote: "Each of the words 'peace,' 'order' and 'good government' in relation to a territory necessarily carries with it the implication that citizens of the territory are there to take the benefits.
 Their detention, removal and exclusion from the territory are inconsistent with any or all of these words."
 This was overturned in 2008 when the Law Lords held in Bancoult (No 2) that the plenary power exists to the extent that even legislation removing all inhabitants from a territory is valid; Lord Hoffman wrote that "the words 'peace order and good government' have never been construed as words limiting the power of a legislature", and that "the prerogative power of the Crown to legislate for a ceded colony has never been limited by the requirement that the legislation should be for the peace, order and good government or otherwise for the benefit of the inhabitants of that colony" Lord Rodger said "what can properly be said to conduce to the peace, order and good government of BIOT" was not justiciable; Lord Carswell agreed, writing "A court might understandably be strongly attracted to the view that a law which removes the Chagossians from their homeland cannot be said to be for the peace, order and good government of the colony.
 But it is not for the courts to declare the law invalid on that ground."
 The 2008 decision was confirmed in the 2016 UK Supreme Court case R (on the application of Bancoult (No 2)) v Secretary of State for Foreign and Commonwealth Affairs.